Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 The contract-to-close period can move quickly.

-Deadlines matter, and small delays can create stress.
+Deadlines matter, and even small delays can create unnecessary stress.

 Strong communication helps sellers understand: